 - a.
 If a tornado WATCH has been issued, continue to monitor weather reports and prepare to take shelter.
-If a tornado WARNING is issued for Tarrant County, take shelter immediately. - b.
+If a tornado WARNING is issued for Tarrant County, take shelter immediately.
+The shelter area in the laboratory at the Main Street building is the stat lab (room 1707).
+At the Arlington lab, take shelter in the WIC area.
+If customers or clients are present in the lobby, they should be escorted to the shelter area by a lab employee and signed in when it is safe to do so. - b.
 If working outdoors, seek shelter in a permanent building or low-lying area using your hands to shield your head. - c.
 If in a vehicle, evacuate the vehicle and seek shelter in a permanent building or low-lying area.
 Never seek shelter under an overpass. - d.
 If in the building, move to your designated shelter point.
 Do not remain on second floor, move to ground floor. - e.
 Avoid rooms with a large roof expanse, and stay away from windows. - f.
 Stay in shelter point until the "all clear" has been given. - g.
 After the tornado has passed, check for potential hazards: avoid power lines and fallen debris.